| |

 Helpful tips

 • You can use homemade refried beans or canned, but just know that homemade is so much better.
+I also have a delicious black beans recipe too.

 • You can use fresh large shrimp or frozen.
 If you use frozen like I do, take out at least 1/2 hour before starting the recipe to thaw.

-• Do not use already cooked shrimp as you want to control the cooking so the shrimp stays succulent.
+• Do not use already cooked shrimp, as you want to control the cooking so the shrimp stays succulent.

 • You will probably have more shrimp and vegetable mix than tortillas.
-But that is a good thing, it’s great to just eat plain.
+But that is a good thing, it’s great just to eat plain.

-a hand holding a fork filled with the shrimp held over the plate of enchiladas and beansPin
+a hand holding a fork filled with the shrimp held over the plate of enchiladas and beans

 Photo Credit: Dishes Delish.